psilocene/psilocene/content/collective/druglog.md

 * Conclusion - remarks

 ## Safety features
+### Real-time chat
+Users would automatically be connected with a volunteer that could help the user or talk about what they are trying to accomplish, or just wish them a good day.
+The user could opt to share the log entry contents in real time with the chat user and could get help.
+The volunteer could caution against dangerous use and be an ally.

 ### Inline substance information
 Users will be provided with relevant safety guidelines and information as the substance is entered that can help influence them to remain within known safety profiles.